Tom Rich: Personal life

-Thomas H. Rich was born on May 30, 1941 in the United States.
+Thomas H. Rich was born on May 30, 1941, in the United States.
 Rich is married to palaeontologist Patricia Arlene Vickers-Rich.
 Together the couple described the dinosaur genera Leaellynasaura and Timimus, naming them after their daughter and son, Leaellyn and Tim Rich, respectively.

+In 2012, Thomas Rich was diagnosed with Macular Degeneration, an eye disease that causes loss of vision.
+In an effort to treat his condition, he became the first Australian to use IrisVision.

 Thomas Rich is also honored in the epithet of the ancient thylacinid species Nimbacinus richi.